MochiLibraries/Biohazrd/docs/BuiltInTransformations/MoveLooseDeclarationsIntoTypesTransformation.md

 This transformation looks for [`TranslatedFunction`](../BuiltInDeclarations/TranslatedFunction.md), [`TranslatedField`](../BuiltInDeclarations/TranslatedField.md), or [`TranslatedStaticField`](../BuiltInDeclarations/TranslatedStaticField.md) declarations which are not contained within a [`TranslatedRecord`](../BuiltInDeclarations/TranslatedRecord.md) or [`SynthesizedLooseDeclarationsTypeDeclaration`](../BuiltInDeclarations/SynthesizedLooseDeclarationsTypeDeclaration.md) and moves them into one.

-The transformation will move the loose declarations into a type with the same name as the file which declares it.
+When creating the transformation, you can optionally provide a type name provider to determine the containing type name used for a given declaration.
+If you do not specify a type name provider or it returns null for a given declaration, the transformation will move the loose declarations into a type with the same name as the file which declares it.
 So if the file `MyHeader.h` declares a function `MyFunction` and contains a struct named `MyHeader`, then `MyFunction` becomes a static function of `MyHeader`.
 (See below for an example.)

 If no such type exists, it will create a new [`SynthesizedLooseDeclarationsTypeDeclaration`](../BuiltInDeclarations/SynthesizedLooseDeclarationsTypeDeclaration.md) to contain the type.